alexsmith1612/hadoofus/README.md

 #### Caveats

-Some RPCs provided by the Hadoop `ClientProtocol` interface are not implemented.
+Some RPCs provided by the Hadoop `ClientProtocol` interface in v2.x of the protocol are not yet implemented (see Issue #29).

-Note: This library currently supports the HDFS protocol as spoken by Apache Hadoop releases 0.20.203 through 1.0.3.
-The protocol is expected to stay the same for future 1.x.y releases, although Hadoop has been known to change semantics slightly between different versions of the software.
-The protocol has no spec; we do the best we can.
+Note: Hadoop has been known to change semantics slightly between different versions of the software (especially before v2 was released).
+The v1 protocol has no spec; we do the best we can.

-Hadoop-2.x speaks a slightly different protocol (but with similar semantics).
-Currently, libhadoofus does not support the Hadoop-2 HDFS protocol.
+Some RPCs that exist in HDFSv1 do not exist in HDFSv2+ — e.g.
+`getProtocolVersion` does not exist in v2.

+The Datanode API is somewhat fragile and v2 CRC32C support isn't there yet.

 #### HDFS Semantics